shahanakattil/Sustainability-workshop/Instructions/Lab 4:Insights-and-reporting.md

 In this lab, you will do the following:

--   Analyze various Sustainability Dashboards
+-  Executive Dashboard

--   Generate Emissions Report
+-  Emission Insights

--   Generate Activity Report
+-  Waste Insights

--   Review Power BI Insights
+-  Other Reporting

 ### Prerequisites